miasydney/MiaBenn_T1A3/README.md

 These can be used by running the app file `ruby main.rb` in the terminal (NOT the bash script).
 Simply enter in the argument you'd like after the file name.
 Eg `ruby main.rb 'argument'`

+`--h` or `--help`
+Will display help documentation written for the application including what the app does, how to run and use the app, navigating through prompts and exiting the app.

+`--a` or `--about`
+Will display information about the purpose, scope and features of the application.

 ### Prompts
 When using the application, users will be prompted for both text input and multiselect menus.
 Text input: Users can type in their answers to prompts in the command line and hit enter to submit the response.